 Colorado law requires every driver to carry at least a minimal amount of automobile insurance.
 Colorado requires two types of mandatory car insurance, Property Liability Coverage and Bodily Injury Coverage.
 Therefore, even if a person that was at fault does not have much money themselves to pay for your injuries and damages, so long as they carried the mandatory insurance, there should be at least some coverage available to pay your losses.

 Property Liability Coverage pays for property loss suffered in an accident and is paid out on behalf of the at-fault driver.
-So this type of coverage can help pay for your lost vehicle and other property damage suffered in the accident.
+This type of coverage can help pay for your lost vehicle and other property damage suffered in the accident.

 What if the Person That Caused the Collision Did Not Have Insurance?

 Insurance policies in Colorado must offer customers the option of including Uninsured and Underinsured coverage in the policy.
 This type of insurance can be included in your own policy and becomes important if you are hit by someone that either did not carry the required automobile insurance, or perhaps carried insurance but with limits inadequate to cover the damages you suffered.
 If your policy does not include Uninsured or Underinsured motorist coverage, you should talk with your insurance agent about adding it, as it can be invaluable if the at-fault driver did not carry proper insurance himself or herself.